clightning4j/JRPClightning/README.md

 Complete javadoc [here](https://vincenzopalazzo.github.io/JRPClightning/).

 ### Configuration Unix Socket
-For the configuration unix socket you can create a file called **clightning-rpc.properties** inside the classpath in your application.
+For the configuration of unix socket you can create a file called **clightning-rpc.properties** inside the classpath in your application.

 The example file config is [here](https://github.com/vincenzopalazzo/JRPClightning/blob/master/src/main/resources/clightning-rpc.properties).